 Service Incentive Leave

-Employees who have rendered at least a year of service of five days of paid leave.
+Service Incentive Leaves are a type of paid leave Filipino employees receive one they have put in at least a year of service.
+Usually, the law guarantees a minimum of five days of paid leave.
 One year of service here means 12 months of either continuous or broken work days.

 Furthermore, this also factors in approved absences, rest days, and paid holidays.
 These may be consumed as paid sick leave or vacation leave.